zezking/pr-bot/README.md

 # How to start

-Make sure you have python3 and venv installed
+Make sure you have python 3.10 installed

-Start a new virtual environment
+Create a new virtual environment
 `python3 -m venv venv`

-Install dependencies
+Activate virtual environment
+`source venv/bin/activate`
+If you are using fish shell, use `source venv/bin/activate.fish` instead Install dependencies
 `python -m pip install -r requirements.txt`